neziRzz/CTF_Writeups/Flare-on 2024/wu.md

 ![image](https://github.com/user-attachments/assets/6bc8f629-b88d-4052-ac27-3aa234526250)

-- This shellcode functionality can be roughly deduce as
+- This shellcode functionality can be roughly deduced as
   + Connect to `10.0.2.15` with port `1337`
   + Receive data from the above adress
   + Open a file and then send that file back